dimi67ch/top-codebase/doc/playbook-usage.md

 ## Prerequisites

 - Install Ansible on your local device.
 You can follow the guide [here](../README.md).
-- Copy your public key to targets with:
+- Copy your public key to target(s) with:
   ```bash
   ssh-copy-id <username>@<targetIP>
   ```